California's replenished snowpack brings relief -- and worries

 For skiers and snowboarders, the snow is a boon.
 At Mammoth Mountain Ski Area, nearly 250 inches of snow fell in January -- the most snow to fall in a single month on record.

-To determine just how much snow is in the snowpack, Tom Painter, principal investigator for NASA Airborne Snow Observatory, heads to the sky.
+To determine just how much snow is in the pack, Tom Painter, principal investigator of NASA Jet Propulsion Laboratory's Airborne Snow Observatory, heads to the sky.

 "In 2013, we started flying the Airborne Snow Observatory essentially to take laser and spectrometers to map all the snow to be able to know the exact distribution across the landscape," Painter said, noting some of the remarkable depths of snow around Mammoth Mountain.